accesscode-2-2/Exercises/README.md

     *********
     *******
 ```
-The function max() from exercise 1) and the function max_of_three() from exercise 2) will only work for two and three numbers, respectively.
-But suppose we have a much larger number of numbers, or suppose we cannot tell in advance how many they are?

-Write a function max_in_list() that takes a list of numbers and returns the largest one.
+Write a function max_in_list() that takes an array of numbers and returns the largest one.

 Write a version of a palindrome recognizer that also accepts phrase palindromes such as "Go hang a salami I'm a lasagna hog.", "Was it a rat I saw?", "Step on no pets", "Sit on a potato pan, Otis", "Lisa Bonet ate no basil", "Satan, oscillate my metallic sonatas", "I roamed under it as a tired nude Maori", "Rise to vote sir", or the exclamation "Dammit, I'm mad!".
 Note that punctuation, capitalization, and spacing are usually ignored.